|

 Whenever determining the logic of the seven strings, it must echo with the studs, in order to bring out the (proper) sound.

-The 1st string belongs to earth; rules do; acts as lord; is yellow; in the sky fits with21 Saturn;
+The 1st string belongs to earth; rules gong (do); acts as lord (君); is yellow; in the sky fits with21 Saturn;

 (Yinshi): "Fits with" is pronounced fu (sage, man).
 It means "goes together with".

-The Emaciated Immortal24 (Zhu Quan) says, The "literary" (wen) and "military" (wu) strings (sixth and seventh) were not added to the qin by Prince Wen and Prince Wu.25 The five string qin formerly played by Emperor Shun was a special old qin.
-Emperor Yao had added these two strings.
+The "literary" (wen) and "military" (wu) strings (sixth and seventh) were not added to the qin by Prince Wen and Prince Wu.25 The five string qin formerly played by Emperor Shun was a special old qin and Emperor Yao added these two strings.
 The sixth is soft and thus is called literary; the seventh is hard and thus called military.
 The hard and soft relationship is like the relationship between the virtues of the lord and the vassal.
 Later generations only knew the two words "literary" and "military", and did not know the reason.
 So the tradition said that these were added by Prince Wen and Prince Wu .
 This version is incorrect.

 Cai Yong said,27 The sounds of the qin were the correct ones for the universe.
 Instruments (things?) that attain this can be used as regulating instruments for harmonizing the universe.
 People who attain this can use it as a regulating "way" to harmonize the universe.
 Notes (lü) which attain this can use it as regulating sounds for harmonizing the universe.
 Therefore,